There are 25 open security issues in bookworm.

 - CVE-2025-32907:

 A flaw was found in libsoup.
 The implementation of HTTP range requests is vulnerable to a resource consumption attack.
 This flaw allows a malicious client to request the same range many times in a single HTTP request, causing the server to use large amounts of memory.
+This does not allow for a full denial of service.

 - CVE-2025-32908: